-Alex is a Director in the Immigration Group and focuses on employment-based immigration, including temporary and permanent visas, family-based immigration, naturalization and exclusion/deportation defense.
+Alex is a Director and the Deputy Group Head of the Immigration Group and focuses on employment-based immigration, including temporary and permanent visas, family-based immigration, naturalization and exclusion/deportation defense.
 He gained an insider’s perspective of all facets of immigration law by working for the U.S. Department of Justice and traveling extensively around the world.

 Alex’s experience traveling to numerous countries and living abroad has helped him understand the special issues associated with immigration law.
 He has a special interest in cases involving all types of non-immigrant and immigrant visas; labor certification (PERM) and EB-1 visas; options and issues concerning health care workers/physicians, including 212(e) waivers of the two-year home residency requirement; Form I-9 compliance and enforcement; H-1B employer LCA compliance/enforcement; and Social Security card and driver’s license assistance.

 At Cohen & Grigsby, Alex helps to develop short and long-term immigration and compliance policies/strategies for the Firm and its clients as well as serves as the primary immigration contact for several of the Firm’s largest clients.
+These clients businesses focus on a diverse mix of industries including; healthcare, chemicals, pharmaceuticals and manufacturers.
 He reviews and files all types of employment and family-based non-immigrant and immigrant visa petitions/applications with the United States Citizenship and Immigration Services, U.S. Department of Labor, U.S. Department of State, U.S. Consulates, and related U.S. and foreign government agencies.

 Alex previously worked at Cohen & Grigsby from 2002-2007 as a Senior Associate.
 From July 2007-March 2008, he worked at Fragomen, Del Rey, Bernsen & Loewy in Philadelphia, where he helped manage one of the firm’s largest clients.